Hair Loss in Women

 Types of hair loss in women

 When you think about hair loss, does the image of a balding middle-aged man spring to mind?
 It’s a common stereotype, after all.
-But the truth is there are about 50 different hair loss disorders – and women are affected too.
+But the truth is there are many different hair loss disorders – and women are affected too.
 The medical term for hair loss is alopecia, and some types of alopecia are more common than others.
-Alopecia areata, for example, is thought to affect one to two in every 1,000 people in this country.
+Alopecia areata, for example, is thought to affect about 15 in every 10,000 people in this country (i).

 Here’s what you should know about the main types of alopecia that affect women:

 Unlike the types of hair loss that cause bald patches, telogen effluvium is characterised by general shedding from all over the head.
-It’s normal to lose up to 100 or so hairs a day (and even more when you wash your hair), but this shedding can increase when your body reacts to things like physical and emotional stress, illness, hormone changes, dietary changes or certain medicines.
-Telogen effluvium is thought to be by far the most common cause of hair thinning in women.
-It can be a temporary problem, in which case hair often starts to grow back within six months.
+It’s normal to lose up to 100 or so hairs a day (ii) (and even more when you wash your hair), but this shedding can increase when your body reacts to things like physical and emotional stress, illness, hormone changes, dietary changes or certain medicines.
+Telogen effluvium is thought to be the second most common form of hair loss seen by dermatologists (iii).
+It is usually a temporary problem, with hair often starting to grow back after three to six months (iv).

 However, when telogen effluvium lasts longer than nine months, it’s classed as chronic.
 Chronic telogen effluvium (CTE) can start suddenly or gradually, and often has no obvious cause.